-‘Rehab Addict’s’ Nicole Curtis wants Brush Park redo to be as accurate as possible
+‘Rehab Addict’s’ Curtis seeks accurate Brush Park redo

 HGTV star Nicole Curtis is on a fact-finding mission.

 As restorations continue full speed ahead on the iconic Ransom Gillis mansion in Detroit’s Brush Park, the Lake Orion native says she and her team of subcontractors are on track to finish before her new season airs Nov.
 5, but she’s still trying to find out more details about what the mansion looked like originally.

 Luckily, she’ll meet some key sources this weekend: the home’s last owners.

 Curtis, a vocal advocate of preserving old houses and star of the hit show “Rehab Addict,” says she’s been in contact with the Essa family, Chaldean immigrants who bought the house in the 1930s.
 They ran a small grocery store built into the front of the house for nearly 30 years.
 The store shut down in the 1960s.

 “They’ve been great with information and photos from throughout the years,” says Curtis, whose aunt actually works with one of George Essa’s sons.
 “That’s been one of the most exciting things for me ...
 Really, what I’m interested in is the layout and what the rooms were used for.”